cpplain/launch-school-core-curriculum/rb101/lesson_2/notes.md

 puts n # => 10
 ```

-- Variable shadowing should be avoided
+- Variable shadowing should be avoided.

 ### Variables and Method Definitions

-- A method's scope is entirely self-contained
+- A method's scope is entirely self-contained.
-- Only variables that have been defined as parameters can be accessed within the method
+- Only variables that have been defined as parameters can be accessed within the method.
-- Variables must be passed into the method as arguments
+- Variables must be passed into the method as arguments.

 ### Constants

-- Scope for constant variables is not the same as for local variables
+- Scope for constant variables is not the same as for local variables.
-- Constants behave like global variables and said to have **lexical scope**
+- Constants behave like global variables and said to have **lexical scope**.

 ```ruby
 loop do